 There's a bazillion and one blogs out there today, and if you're using a free, basic theme then the chances are that there is some one else (or a CRAP TON of people), using that very same theme too!

 In order to stand out like a pink flamingo in a sea of white swans, your blog needs to be memorable.
-It needs to be unique and catch people from the second they lay eyes on it!
+It needs to be unique and catch people from the second they lay their beautiful little eyes on it!

 So if you ARE using a free template, be sure to modify it to make it totally yours.
 And if you don't wanna DIY it, hire a designer to tweak it for you.
 It will definitely be worth it, and won't be as expensive as having them build a site from scratch!